victorjoh/lions-pride-inn/README.md

 6. Click Add
 7. Select *MoreUnit for Java* and *MoreUnit Light*
 8. Click Finish and follow the installation procedure until installed

+We use TestNG both in this exercise and our Ufo projects.
+Configure MoreUnit to use TestNG in Eclipse by:

+1. Open Window > Preferences
+2. Go to MoreUnit > Java
+3. Set Test Type to TestNG
+4. Click Apply and Close

 ### Eclipse import
 Clone this repo with the command: